 The Acura fuel pump recall was coded as PW3 for Acura SUV owners and N3X for Honda Accord owners.
 The Acura TLX models are from 2015 to 2017 while the MDX models are from 2016 to 2018.
 The Honda Accord models are from 2015 to 2017, but only for cars equipped with 3.5-liter engines.

-If you own one of these vehicles but have not received the recall notice, check with your dealer or contact Honda Motors North America.
+If you own one of these vehicles but have not received the recall notice, check with your local dealer.
+Or you can always simply contact Honda Motors North America for information concerning recalls.

-At the heart of the recall was an issue with the engine control unit, which means that a software update could take care of it; in some cases, however, the glitch may have caused the fuel pump to become damaged, which would require replacement.
+At the heart of the recall was an issue with the engine control unit.
+This means that a software update could take care of the issue in some cases.
+However, the glitch may have caused the fuel pump to become damaged, which would require replacement.

-New Acura SUV models released after 2018 do not have this issue because the software was modified for improved interaction with modern fuel pumps that operate at lower voltage settings.
+New Acura SUV models released after 2018 do not have this issue.
+The software was modified for improved interaction with modern fuel pumps that operate at lower voltage settings.

 The majority of Acura SUV owners in Raleigh will find that their vehicles are reliable.
-Some of the most commonly reported Acura repair issues correspond to the MDX models from 2001 to 2004, which were equipped with a transmission that should have lasted longer than what we should expect from a Honda Motors product.
+Some of the most commonly reported Acura repair issues correspond to the MDX models from 2001 to 2004.
+This model and year range came with a transmission that should have lasted longer.

 When the fancier Acura TLX was released in 2015, there were some problems related to rough shifting.

-For the most part, Acura is a brand that can be trusted, but we are still talking about cars; should your Acura vehicle give you headaches, bring it to our shop so we can figure out how to improve your driving experience.
+For the most part, Acura is a brand that can be trusted, but we are still talking about cars.
+Should your Acura vehicle give you headaches, bring it to our shop.
+We will figure out how to improve your driving experience.